isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ## Attr: ListGrid.filterViaAIMode

 ### Description
-If filtering of the grid is enabled and AI [is enabled](AI.md#classmethod-aiisenabled), filtering-via-AI can be enabled by setting the [AIServiceMode](../reference.md#type-aiservicemode) to use.
+If filtering of the grid is enabled, filtering-via-AI can also be enabled by setting the [AIServiceMode](../reference.md#type-aiservicemode) to use.

 **Flags**: IR